Hell's Angels (film): Plot

 Roy and Monte Rutledge are very different British brothers.
-Straight-laced Roy loves and idealizes the supposedly demure Helen, but Monte is a womanizer.
+Straitlaced Roy loves and idealizes the supposedly demure Helen, but Monte is a womanizer.
 Their German friend and fellow University of Oxford student Karl is against the idea of having to fight England if another war breaks out.

 Meanwhile, in Munich, the oblivious Monte is caught in the arms of a woman by her German officer husband, who insists upon a duel the next morning.
 Monte flees that night.
 When Roy is mistaken for his brother, he goes ahead with the duel and is shot in the arm.

 Karl is conscripted into the German Navy, and the two British brothers enlist in the Royal Flying Corps.
 Monte gets a kiss from a girl at the recruiting station.

 When Roy finally introduces Monte to Helen, she invites Monte to her flat.
 Monte tries to rebuff her advances for his brother's sake but gives in.
 The next morning, however, he is for once ashamed of himself.
+He warns Roy about Helen's lack of fidelity, but Roy refuses to believe him.

 Meanwhile, Karl is an officer aboard a Zeppelin airship sent to bomb Trafalgar Square, London.
 As the bombardier-observer, he is lowered below the clouds in a spy basket.
 He deliberately guides the Zeppelin over water, where the bombs have no effect.
 Four RFC fighters are sent to intercept the Zeppelin.
 Roy pilots one, with Monte as his gunner.
 To gain altitude and speed more quickly, the airship commander decides to sacrifice Karl by cutting the cable that secures his pod.
 When that is not enough, he orders everything possible to be jettisoned.
 He then accepts the advice of another officer; the officer and other crewmen obediently leap to their deaths "for Kaiser and fatherland."
 German machine gunners shoot down three aircraft; Roy and Monte survive a crash landing.
 After his machine guns jam or run out of ammunition, the last British pilot aloft dives his fighter into the dirigible, setting it ablaze.
 The brothers narrowly avoid being killed by the crashing Zeppelin.